The future of PET/CT

 A commitment of innovation that has helped define the standard of patient care

-Since then, Siemens has been active in the field of molecular imaging.
-From the beginnings at Nuclear Chicago, and the development of the first camera to image organ functionality, our industry “firsts” have helped improve outcomes and reduce costs.
+From its beginnings as Nuclear Chicago and its development of the first camera to image organ functionality and now as Siemens Healthineers, our industry “firsts” have helped improve outcomes and reduce costs.
 Today, we continue to leverage our network to offer customers innovative molecular imaging solutions around the world.